• Skip to primary navigation

 Leprechaun hat cake covered in green fondant is cut to reveal shamrocks inside the white cake layers.

-I chose to cover my cake with green fondant to give the Leprechaun hat a shiny and smooth finish.
-I briefly show you below, how I covered my cake with fondant.
+fondant - I chose to cover my cake with green fondant to give the Leprechaun hat a shiny and smooth finish.
+You'll need green, black, and white (or gold).

 green cake batter in bowl next to a cake mix box

-Make one cake mix and color it green using Betty Crocker Gel Food Coloring
+Make one cake mix according to the package instructions and color it green using green food coloring.

 spreading green cake batter into a jelly roll pan